History Files

 Celtic Tribes

 The tribe occupied territory in Anjou, in the modern Maine-et-Loire département.
 The Romans termed their territory Andegavia, the land of the Andecavi, and the name survives today as Anjou.
-They had a capital at Angers which was Latinised as Juliomagus Andecavorum, and their name survived in the medieval 'angevin', which formed the basis of the Anglo-Norman Angevin empire, and in modern Anjou.
+They had a capital at Angers which was Latinised as Juliomagus Andecavorum, and their name survived in the medieval 'angevin', which formed the basis of the Anglo-Norman Angevin empire and, as mentioned, in modern Anjou.

 57 BC